manyworldspod/manyworldspod.github.io/_posts/2022-03-09-restorative-justice-in-northeast-syria.md

 mishmash of states with hard borders, casually disregarding centuries of cultural variation across the entire subcontinent.
-(Incidentally, American audiences unfamiliar with this history should keep Sykes-Picot in mind whenever they wonder why the Middle East is so unstable.)
+(Incidentally, American audiences unfamiliar with this history should keep Sykes-Picot in mind whenever they wonder why the SWANA region is so geopolitically unstable.)

 One people particularly affected by this history are the Kurds, whose traditions, languages, and religions all stretch back thousands of years.
 The